The objective of this one-day workshop is to investigate opportunities in

 All submissions will be handled electronically via EasyChair.

-Formatting Guidelines
+Publication and Formatting Guidelines

 We will use the same document templates as the VLDB conference.
 You can find them here.